Class 6 Exam > Class 6 Notes > Social Studies (SST) Class 6 > NCERT Solutions: Landforms and Life

 • Uncontrolled Tourism: While tourism boosts the economy, it can strain local resources and harm the environment through overcrowding and pollution.
 Balancing economic benefits with environmental protection is crucial.

-Despite these challenges, mountain living offers natural beauty, fresh air, and strong community ties.
-Residents enjoy cultural traditions and opportunities in tourism, farming, and crafts.
-The peaceful, independent lifestyle provides an appealing alternative to urban life, and mountain communities demonstrate resilience in overcoming difficulties.
+Conclusion: Despite these challenges, living in the mountains offers natural beauty, fresh air, and strong community ties.
+Residents cherish cultural traditions and opportunities in tourism, farming, and crafts.
+The peaceful, independent lifestyle provides an appealing alternative to urban life, showcasing the resilience of mountain communities.

 Page 53

-Q: Use the colour code in Fig. 3.8 to add a landform to each name.
+Q. Use the colour code in Fig. 3.8 to add a landform to each name.
 For instance, 'Tibetan plateau', 'Rocky range', 'Nile plain'.
-(You do not have to remember the names in this map.)

-• Tibetan Plateau (Brown): The Tibetan plateau, shown in brown, is the world’s largest and highest plateau.
+Tibetan Plateau (Brown): The Tibetan Plateau, shown in brown, is the largest and highest plateau in the world.

-• Rocky Range (Orange): The Rocky mountain range, marked in orange, runs along the western part of North America.
+Rocky Range (Orange): The Rocky Mountain Range, marked in orange, stretches along the western part of North America.

 Additional Examples from the Map: